Bluescape/helm-chart/README.md

 Commit and push the change to github.
 GH actions will remove the chart from the repository.

+Note that this does NOT remove the archive from the packages directory.
+This is intentional.
+You must remove those files using `git rm packages/<chart>*.tgz`

 ## Some hosted charts
 This is list is not exhaustive